Navigating Career Transitions in Vancouver and Across BC: From Uncertainty to a Real Plan

 The Reality Behind Professional Change

-In my work with professionals across Vancouver and British Columbia, most people don’t start by saying they want a new career.
-They start by describing exhaustion, low motivation, or a vague sense that something isn’t working.
-They say things like, “I’m still performing but I don’t feel like myself anymore.”
+In my work with professionals in Vancouver, Squamish, and across British Columbia, most people don't start by saying they want a new career.
+They describe exhaustion, low motivation, or a vague sense that something isn't working.
+They say things like, "I'm still performing but I don't feel like myself anymore."

 A career transition doesn't always mean leaving your job.
 Sometimes it means reshaping it.
 Sometimes it means realizing that the version of success that once fit you no longer reflects who you've become or what you want next.